 - Observers and interceptors allows you to add logic as part of the application life cycle events.

-- Configuration can be added to extension points, extentions and services which enables greater flexibility in your application.
+- Configuration can be added to extension points, extensions and services which enables greater flexibility in your application.

 - Boot by convention allows artifacts automatically discovered and loaded.